bennyguitar/News-YC---iPhone/README.md

 The API returns comment text with different HTML tags inside it including <code>< p >,< i >, and < code ></code> that would be very cool to format in via NSAttributedString.
 I'm already turning the <code>< p ></code> tags into new lines, but italics are used for emphasis quite a bit in HN comments, and I'd like to have that in here as well.

+## License ##

+This repository is licensed under the stnadard MIT license.
+Any third party code that appears in this repository is licensed under the terms the original author laid out and does not transfer to my licensure.
+Feel free to use whatever you'd like from this.